chazzka/clanekforest/clanek.md

 Consider now point $P_x$ as depicted in Figure X.
 Using our new approach, $P_x$ is assigned into an area (node) with the *path length = 2*, assigning $P_x$ different path length.
+This allows the distinctions between the points, making later novelty evaluation

 - [ ] TODO: OBRÁZEK SE MI PŘESTAL LÍBIT